Start training your hunting dog now!

 HERE is such a hard command at this age.
 But so vital.
 Getting a good consistent reaction to the HERE command will require a little more maturity.
 Eventually, we will use an electronic collar to achieve quick responses to our obedience commands.
 But we want the puppy to be a bit older for before we start with the electronic collar.

-For now, I must be content with taking Bubba outside on lead and using a long lead for doing fetching and marks.
-When Bubba gets in trouble for a HERE command, I can see her mind working.
-She is starting to understand when I am not happy with her behavior.
-Luckily, Bubba is very tractable.
-She isn’t one of those dogs that is self-absorbed, Bubba cares if I am happy.
-I have already seen some adjustment in her behavior just from my stern commands and corrections.
+For now, I must be content with taking the pups outside on lead and using a long lead for doing fetching and marks.
+When the pups get in trouble for a HERE command, I can see their minds working.
+They are starting to understand when I am not happy with their behavior.
+Luckily, these pups are very tractable.
+They care if I am happy.
+I have already seen some adjustment in their behavior just from my stern commands and corrections.

 While I am not a big fan of treat training, I know that it is very effective to get a puppy responsive to the HERE command.
-I have started working with treats (I use little kibbles of her dog food) to get a better response from Bubba on HERE outside.
-I will only use the treats for a short time, once I have Bubba more responsive to a HERE command I will stop.
+I have started working with treats (I use little kibbles of dog food) to get a better response from the pups on HERE outside.
+I will only use the treats for a short time, once I have them more responsive to a HERE command I will stop.

 Introducing your Labrador puppy to hunting elements

-We continue to introduce Bubba to various hunting elements.
-So far, we have introduced her to water and swimming, decoys on land, and a live pigeon.
+We continue to introduce the pups to various hunting elements.
+So far, we have introduced them to water and swimming, decoys on land, and a live pigeon.
 These introductions have all gone well, so this week we added a few more introductions.

 Introducing your puppy to boat on land